As your company grows, there's a lot of questions and challenges you have to answer:

 If you haven’t developed a clear vision of what traits you want to see on your team and why, you could experience negative consequences in the form of higher turnover.
 Or, you’ll wake up with a culture you don’t want and find it difficult to change.

-In fact, a Columbia University study has shown that the likelihood of turnover at an organization with an intentional approach to building their company culture is a mere 13.9 percent.
+In fact, a Columbia University study has shown that the likelihood of turnover at an organization with an intentional approach to building its company culture is a mere 13.9 percent.
 On the other hand, the probability of turnover in companies that don't put a lot of thought and effort into their culture can be as much as 48.4 percent.

 Choose the qualities you want to see on your team carefully.
 Once you do, be very intentional about instilling them in your team members and rewarding the behaviors you want to see by promoting the right people to roles that require those values and skills.